vyu821/kickstarter-analysis/Written_Report_Template.md

 ## Overview of Project

-### To perform an analysis on Kickstarter data to uncover how different campaigns dare in relation to their launch dates and their funding goals.
+### To perform an analysis on Kickstarter data to uncover how different campaigns fare in relation to their launch dates and their funding goals.

 ## Analysis and Challenges